designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 screen, and then displayed again at a position translated slightly to the right, and so on at frequent intervals.
-If the time interval is small enough, then rather than seeing several distinct flashes, the observer perceives the smooth movement of a single spot of light.
+If the time interval is small enough, then rather than seeing several distinct flashes, the subject perceives the smooth movement of a single spot of light.

 Colour phi is a variant of the phi effect, and was first studied in response to a question posed by Nelson Goodman ([1978](#goodman78)).